 As his parents struggle to provide for him and his brothers in 1940s Ireland, we follow young Frank’s escapades and experiences in a Dickensian landscape peopled by a drunken father, a helpless mother, pompous priests, bullying schoolmasters, money-lenders and dancing-teachers, culminating in his defiant escape to a new life in America.

 A haunting score adds to the emotional impact and the humour of the story.
-ANGELA’S ASHES has that rare gift of bringing an audience to tears one minute, laughing out loud the next – by turns, deeply moving and riotously funny, this new musical promises to be one of the major theatrical events in Ireland in 2017.
+ANGELA’S ASHES has that rare gift of bringing an audience to tears one minute, laughing out loud the next – by turns, deeply moving and riotously funny.

 "Fluid movement by Ste Clough” Irish Times ★★★★